 Raspberries contain ca. 200 particles, which are responsible for their taste.
 One of them are raspberry ketones, which were distinguished and appreciated by food producers a long time ago, due to their strong smell.
 Raspberry ketones are used to produce sweets, soap and candles as well as other food and care products.
 Recently, researchers once again paid attention to raspberry ketones, however, this time due to their potential of facilitating weight loss.

 Raspberry ketones may be found in cranberries, blackberries and red raspberries or a less popular variety - Rosaceae Rubus idaeus L. Red raspberries come from Europe, North Africa and Central Asia.
-They have essential nutrients, including beta-carotene and vitamins A, E and C. In fruits there are only trace elements of raspberry ketones, therefore aromatic food with berries often takes advantage of raspberry ketones produced in laboratories.
+They have essential nutrients, including beta-carotene and vitamins A, E and C. In fruits there are only trace amounts of raspberry ketones, therefore food with berries often takes advantage of raspberry ketones produced in laboratories.

 In the year 2010 researchers noticed that raspberry ketones have similar molecular structure as capsaicin, which is a substance responsible for the spiciness of chili peppers.
 Preliminary studies also suggested that capsaicin prevents weight gain.
 In the light of these results, scientists carried out research on mice and human tissues in order to check weather raspberry ketones also influence body mass reduction.

 “Currently there are no trustworthy studies on the influence of raspberry ketone on the health of humans”, said Catherine Ulbricht, senior pharmacist in the Massachusetts General Hospital in Boston and co-founder of the organization Natural Standard Research Collaboration, which analyzes the activity of herbs and supplements.